magnuskiro/magnuskiro.github.com/mgmt/the_value_of_certifications.md

 labourers then it's easier to get more business.
 And groom for the bigger contracts.

-In essense certifications are an entry level thing.
+In essence certifications are an entry level thing.
 An introduction to the elements of that sub area of expertise.
 Then you need to build the hands on experience. (unless you're a potato:)